Crypto2099/cardano-schemas/cip8/README.md

 ### [Authentication](authentication.json) ###

-Describes a schema format to be used for authenticating a user to a website or service.
+Describes a schema format to be used for authenticating a user to a website or service (URI).

+#### Field Notes ####

+**uri**: This should match against the calling server or originating service.
+For example, only allow a URI of https://buffybot.io if this matches the originating website where the request was made.

+**userID**: This should match against the signing key being used for authentication by the wallet.
+For example, a user being asked to sign with their staking key; the staking key of the wallet in use must match the userID specified in the payload.

+**expiration**: The signature should be generated and submitted to the server for validation prior to this date-time, otherwise the nonce value should be considered invalid and should be regenerated.
+**Note**: After successful validation the server should return an authentication token that may be used by the client throughout the duration of the authenticated session.